seconila/phing-build/README.md

 **phing sync:dryrun**

-Only list files that will be uploaded to an environment - nothing will actually get uploaded to the remote server.
+Only list files that will be uploaded - nothing will actually be uploaded to the remote server.
 An itemised list will be displayed.

 **phing sync**

-Upload files to an environment.
+Upload files to an environment immediately.
 An itemised list will be displayed.

 **phing ssh**

 Opens an SSH session to an environment.

+## Passing parameters directly to FileSyncTask from the command-line

+**phing sync-execute-task -Ddryrun=true -propertyfile prod.properties**

+The above example shows a dryrun to the prod environment using Phing's -D<property>=<value> and -propertyfile arguments.